peelmicro/dot-net-core-react-redux-advanced/README.md

 The command "travis_wait dotnet test NetCoreReactReduxAdvanced.IntegrationTest" exited with 137.
 Done.
 Your build exited with 1.

-- It has been detected that it is hung when trying to open the browser with
+- It has been detected that it hungs on when trying to open the browser with:

 ```
 Browser = await Puppeteer.LaunchAsync(new LaunchOptions{Headless = true});